crllect/aspine-1/README.md

-- Install additional dependencies through node.js (this must be done each time you clone or download Aspine) by opening a terminal in the directory where you cloned or downloaded Aspine and running `npm install`.
+- Install additional dependencies through node.js (this must be done each time you clone or download Aspine) by opening a terminal in the directory where you cloned or downloaded Aspine and running `npm i -g bun` and then running `bun i`.

-- Start the Aspine server by running `npm start` in a terminal window (or Command Prompt on Windows).
-If you are on a Unix-like system, you can run `npm start &` to run the server in the background and then run `killall node` when you want to kill the server.
+- Start the Aspine server by running `bun start` in a terminal window (or Command Prompt on Windows).
+If you are on a Unix-like system, you can run `bun start &` to run the server in the background and then run `killall node` when you want to kill the server.

 ## Authors